 Nine EM sensors from various manufacturers were assessed in the laboratory (Figure 1 and Table 1).
 These sensors were wired to a datalogger (CR1000, Campbell Scientific, Logan, UT) that was controlled by a LoggerNet 4.5 (Campbell Scientific, Logan, UT) to collect the data.
 The nine sensors used in Experiment 1 [FDR types: EC-5, 10HS, TEROS 10, TEROS 12, Hydra Probe, Theta Probe ML2X; TDR types: TDR310S, TDR315L; and TLO type; CS615 (Table 1)], while in Experiment 2 only five (TEROS 10, TEROS 12, Hydra Probe, Theta Probe ML2X, TDR310S) that were able to be inserted relatively easily into tree stems were used .
 The sensors in Experiment 2, used with a special datalogger rather than Campbell series dataloggers, were programmed based on information in the manuals supplied by the manufacturers, or by using the Short Cut Program Generator (SCWin) 4.0 or other Campbell Scientific example programs (https://s.campbellsci.com/documents/ca/manuals/hydraprobe_man.pdf).
 Four of the nine sensors in Table 1 and two of the five sensors used in Experiment 2 had factory-supplied calibration equations (FSCE) for estimating the soil water content: the manufacturer of the Teros 10 sensor supplied a non-soil calibration curve, that we used, as well as a soil calibration equation, while for the Theta Probe we used a colleague’s program, which includes a calibration formula for soil.
 For the 10HS and CS615 sensors, we used the Shorcut module in the CR1000 loggernet software to automatically derive a calibration curve for soil, along with the default moisture content correction formula included in the program.
 The output voltage (Fernández et al. 2008) was measured for the TEROS 10, 10HS, and Theta Probe calibration, while the output time (μs) was measured for the TLO calibration.
 Both TDR310S and TDR315L measure the reflection of the electromagnetic wave to estimate the water content.
 The measured moisture output was used to calibrate the Hydra Probe, TEROS 12, and the initial value of the half-bridge output was measured for the EC-5 calibration.

-We first established the relationship between the water content of sawdust and sensor output for three tree species at three different bulk densities and eight different water contents for each of the nine soil sensors (Experiment 1) and then compared the sawdust water content estimated from the individual calibrations compared to that using the FSCE for soil, where supplied or derived.
+We first established the relationship between the water content of sawdust and sensor output for three tree species at three different bulk densities and eight different water contents for each of the nine soil sensors (Experiment 1) and then compared the sawdust water content estimated from the individual calibrations to that using the FSCE for soil, where supplied or derived.
 Similarly, the relationship between the water content of tree segments and sensor output of five tree species over a range of at least 10 water contents for each of the five soil sensors (Experiment 2) and then compared the stem water content estimated from the individual calibrations compared to that using the FSCE for soil where supplied or derived.
 Finally, we assessed whether the generic calibration curve for the water content of sawdust can be used to measure the water content of tree stems and logs.

 Experiment 1: Measurement of sawdust water content